Integral-Zone/Mule4-API-Implementation-Template/README.md

 Create a new Mule project and select create project from template, select this template and start building your API implementation.

-Also view the readme.txt file that explains how to use template
+Also view the getting-started.md file that explains how to use template